Ising formulations of many NP problems: Partitioning Problems

 \subsection{Graph Partitioning}

-Graph partitioning is the classic example of a map between the physics of Ising spin glasses and NP problems.
-We will phrase it in a slightly different form than the original \cite{fu1986}, which employed a hard constraint on the phase space.
-We will want none of our formulations to do this, as this may hamper their ability to be used in quantum computing applications.
+Graph partitioning is the original \cite{fu1986} example of a map between the physics of Ising spin glasses and NP-complete problems.
 Let us consider an undirected graph $G=(V,E)$. with an even number $N=|V|$ of vertices.
 We ask: what is a partition of the set $V$ into two subsets of equal size $N/2$ such that the number of edges connecting the two subsets is minimized?
-This is known to be an NP-complete problem.
-As before, we will place an Ising spin $s_v=\pm 1$ on each vertex $v\in V$ on the graph, and we will let $+1$ and $-1$ denote the vertex being in either the $+$ set or the $-$ set.
+This problem has many applications: finding these partitions can allow us to run some graph algorithms in parallel on the two partitions, and then make some modifications due to the few connecting edges at the end \cite{billionnet}.
+Graph partitioning is known to be an NP-hard problem; the corresponding decision problem (are there less than $k$ edges conecting the two sets?) is NP-complete \cite{karp}.
+We will place an Ising spin $s_v=\pm 1$ on each vertex $v\in V$ on the graph, and we will let $+1$ and $-1$ denote the vertex being in either the $+$ set or the $-$ set.
 We solve this with an energy functional consisting of two components: where is an energy which provides a penalty if the number of elements in the + set is not equal to the number in the $-$ set, and is a term which provides an energy penalty $B$ for each time that an edge connects vertices from different subsets.
 If $B>0$, then we wish to minimize the number of edges between the two subsets; if $B<0$, we will choose to maximize this number.
 Should we choose $B<0$, we must ensure that $B$ is small enough so that it is never favorable to violate the constraint of $H_A$ in order to minimize energy.
+To determine a rather simple lower bound on $A$, we ask the question: what is the minimum value of $\Delta H_B$ -- the change in the energy contributed by the $B$-term -- if we violate the $A$ constraint once.
+It is easy to see that the penalty for violating the $A$-constraint is $\Delta H_A \ge 4A$.
+The best gain we can get by flipping a spin is to gain an energy of $B\min(\Delta,N/2)$, where $\Delta$ is the maximal degree of $G$.\footnote{The reason we can use $N/2$ in this formula instead of $N$ has to do with the fact that we are ``perturbing" a solution where $H_A=0$.
+Due to the fact that the $H_A$ constraint is very penalizing if it is violated by having many spins in the same partition, it is easy to see that cases where an energy gain of $(N-1)B$ can be obtained by flipping a spin are very energetically penalized, and not relevant to the discussion.} We conclude $N$ spins on a complete graph are required to encode this problem.

+This Hamiltonian is invariant under the same gauge transformation $s_i\rightarrow -s_i$.
+We conclude that we can always remove one spin by fixing a single vertex to be in the $+$ set.